Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Simulations

 \section{Simulations}

 We now present simulation results comparing MRAC-LQR to other certainty equivalence methods.
-Our simulation code builds on the repository in \cite{stephenTuAdaptiveLQRRepo} under the MIT License.
-In what follows, the baseline optimal controller is $u_t = K_*x_t$ with no adaptation or excitation; nominal CE is the naive approach \cite{mania2019CEefficient,simchowitz2020naive}; CE based on FIR truncated SLS is the approach in \cite{Dean_2018}; and MRAC-LQR is Algorithm \ref{alg:mrac-lqr}.
-All algorithms use linear epoch scheduling instead of exponential.
+In what follows, the baseline optimal controller is $u_t = K_*x_t$ with no adaptation or excitation; nominal CE is the naive approach in \citep{mania2019CEefficient}; CE based on FIR truncated SLS is the approach in \citep{Dean_2018}; and MRAC-LQR is Algorithm \ref{alg:mrac-lqr}.
+All simulations use $Q = 10I$ and $R = I$, and all algorithms use linear epoch scheduling instead of exponential, as is typical in the simulations of related works.
 Additionally, in order to make fair comparisons, all algorithms use the same type of exploration - either Gaussian or deterministic - and all algorithms are modified to take advantage of Assumption \ref{asn:matching_condition} to prevent MRAC-LQR from having an unfair advantage due to estimating fewer parameters.
 See Appendix \ref{app:PE_sims} for additional simulation results with deterministic sinusoidal exploration.

-Appendices \ref{app:gaussian_sims}, \ref{app:PE_sims}, and \ref{app:high_noise_sims} provide full simulation details and results for two dynamical systems: a marginally unstable Laplacian system as in \cite{Dean_2018}, and a quadrotor linearized about hover with partial loss of rotor effectiveness.
+Appendices \ref{app:gaussian_sims} and \ref{app:PE_sims} provide simulation details and additional simulation results for two dynamical systems: a marginally unstable Laplacian system as in \citep{Dean_2018}, and a quadrotor linearized about hover with partial loss of rotor effectiveness.
 See Appendix \ref{app:sim_dynamics} for the plant dynamics.
-Here, we provide simulation results only for the case of the Laplacian system with Gaussian noise exploration and an initial parametric uncertainty large enough that the initial control policy is not stabilizing.
-As is clear from Figure \ref{fig:laplacian_unstable_explore_0.1}, all algorithms do (in most runs) eventually stabilize the system, but other approaches suffer large regrets due to an initial inability to keep the state magnitude small.
-MRAC-LQR, in contrast, quickly mitigates the impact of the initial instability.
+Here, we show simulation results for the Laplacian system under Gaussian noise exploration of substantial magnitude.
+In Figure \ref{fig:laplacian_stable_explore_0.1}, we see that when an initial stabilizing controller is given and the magnitude of the exploratory signal is significant - ideal conditions for indirect adaptive control methods - MRAC-LQR still performs just as well as the nominal CE method.
+It should be noted, however, that MRAC-LQR performs much better when the parametric uncertainty is larger (see Figure \ref{fig:laplacian_unstable_explore_0.1}).
+In Figure \ref{fig:laplacian_unstable_explore_0.1}, the magnitude of the initial uncertainty is such that the initial feedback gains are not stabilizing for the true plant.
+The other methods eventually stabilize the system, but suffer large initial costs from applying an unstable controller.
+MRAC-LQR, in contrast, quickly stabilizes the closed-loop system, keeping the state magnitude smaller and the cost lower.